-4.3.4 Transactions B and C - Rental and/or lease of equipment
+4.3.5 Transactions F and G - Rental and/or lease of equipment

-The Jiutian Group, Anyang Jiulong and the Anhua Group, from time to time, lease and/or rent equipment from each other whenever such a need arises.
+Jiutian Group and Anhua and/or Anyang Yongjin, from time to time, lease and/or rent equipment from each other whenever the need arises.
 Additional equipment may be required by the parties due to higher production requirements as a result of an increase in their purchase orders or where certain equipment is under maintenance.

-Currently, the Jiutian Group has shut down its methanol workshop due to a decreasing demand for methanol and its inability to produce methanol at a competitive price.
-The Jiutian Group has leased part of its facilities in the methanol workshop to Anhua who uses the said facilities to process certain gases for their own use.
+Jiutian Group leased part of its facilities in the methanol workshop to Anhua who uses the said facilities to process certain gases for their own use.

-Other examples of equipment which were leased by and/or rented from the Anhua Group include compressors and storage tanks which are necessary and critical in the chemical industry.
-Each of the Jiutian Group, Anyang Jiulong and the Anhua Group have their own compressors and storage tanks and whenever there is a shortage of capacity due to higher production requirements or maintenance issues, the Jiutian Group, Anyang Jiulong and the Anhua Group will lease to and/or rent such equipment from each other.
+Other examples of equipment which were leased by and/or rented from Anhua include compressors and storage tanks which are necessary and critical in the chemical industry.
+Each of Jiutian Group and Anhua and/or Anyang Yongjin have their own compressors and storage tanks and whenever there is a shortage of capacity due to higher production requirements or maintenance issues, Jiutian Group and Anhua and/or Anyang Yongjin will lease to and/or rent such equipment from each other.

 The equipment for rental is usually bulky in size, customised for the production of chemicals and there is no market for the rental of such equipment.
-The rental rate shall be the depreciation rate of the equipment with a markup of 10% consisting of maintenance related administrative expenses (7.5%) and taxes (2.5%) to be borne by the lessor in connection therewith.
+The rental rate shall be the depreciation rate of the equipment with a markup of 10% which consist maintenance related administrative expenses (7.5%) and taxes (2.5%) that is to be borne by the lessor in connection therewith.